 All Yale University students and student groups are invited to submit grant applications for programs and events that further Yale Well’s goal to foster an environment where wellness is valued and intentionally embraced by students.
 The project should seek to address at least one of eight areas of wellness – move well, eat well, mind well, rest well, love well, seek well, work well, and save well.

-All grant applications are due by one of three deadlines: October 2, 2019, December 4, 2019, and February 19, 2020 at 5:00 p.m.
+Grant applications will open on Monday, February 7 and are due by February 21, 2022 at 5:00 p.m.
 All budgets and other supporting materials submitted as part of the grant application must be as accurate as possible.
 The grants will be evaluated by the Yale Well grants committee, which includes students.
 Please note that if your grant is accepted, you will be required to submit a brief final report upon completion of the project.

 - Grants will only be awarded for events that comply with University Regulations, including alcohol policy.

 - Though you may choose to allocate resources differently, no additional funding will be granted for expenses not previously outlined in grant application budget.

 - All funds must be utilized by the end of the spring 2022 semester.
 Any student or group who wishes to carry a grant allocation over into fall 2023 must submit a request to firstname.lastname@example.org no later than March 22, 2022.

 - Activities including the hiring of vendors, instructors, or transportation services may require consultation with the Office of Risk Management (ORM).
 It is the applicant’s responsibility to communicate with ORM.

 - Grant recipients are advised to submit receipts as soon as possible after the event, but no later than the final day of the semester in which the event took place.